sandhawke/crosscloud/overview.md

 ## Vision

-The **crosscloud vision** is of people easily moving between applications, always able to access and control their own data.
-The name comes from the observation that cloud-based software has a strong tendency to lock-in users, so we need a good way to cross between these different "clouds".
-This vision goes beyond what is provided today by cloud data storage services like owncloud and dropbox, in that it requires applications to use interoperable data formats and support integrated social data sharing.
-The goal is that when users select different products, they never lose access to what they've been doing and the people they've been doing it with.
+The **crosscloud vision** is of people easily moving between applications, always able to access and control their own data, never pressured to use products or services from any particular vendor.
+The name comes from the observation that cloud-based software has a strong tendency to lock-in users and make them to use a particular platform.
+In response, we need a good way to cross between these different "clouds".
+The goal is that users everywhere be free to use different products, and if they switch, they never lose access to what they've been doing and the people they've been doing it with.

 The flagship crosscloud application is cimba, a microblogging tool.
-Cimba users get roughly the same functionality as provided by Twitter, Facebook news feeds, etc, but they can switch to another crosscloud microblogging app and still see the same social network with the same posts and the same metadata.
+Cimba users get an experience like that provided by Twitter, Facebook news feeds, etc, but they can switch to another crosscloud microblogging app and still see the same social network with the same posts and the same metadata.
 More impressively, they can also switch vendors for their back-end data storage with no impact on user experience for themselves or their contacts.
-Many other crosscloud applications are possible, spanning the whole range of Web 2.0 success stories and more.
-For some details see @@apps..
+Many other crosscloud applications are possible, spanning the whole range of Internet success stories and dreams of a connected world.
+For some details see
+@@apps..

 ## Benefits

-Freedom of choice in the market may seems like a goal in itself, but its real value becomes clear when we consider the benefits that will come with that freedom and the commitment to decentralization:
+Freedom of choice in the market may seems like a goal in itself, but its real value becomes clear when we consider the benefits that will come with that freedom:

   - **Innovation.** When your data and social connections are locked in to one platform or application, it's hard to try out